 Pineapple really does need to be fed in moderation, as it prevents your cavy from getting fat and it can stop stomach upsets and complaints.
 It can also prevent bladder stones and phosphate stones, which are both painful and dangerous.
 Once you have prepared the fruit, cut it into cubes.
-You can feed your guinea pig roughly one square inch of the fruit every week, either in a single sitting or over two days.
+You can feed your guinea pig roughly 1 square inch of the fruit every week, either in a single sitting or over 2 days.
 Always remove any uneaten vestiges of the fruit at the end of the day, because the pineapple can go bad and it will almost certainly attract flies and bugs.

 Can Guinea Pigs Eat Pineapple?
 Final Thoughts

 Pineapple divides human opinion.
 Some people love its combination of sweet and bitter, while others hate it.
 Similarly, your guinea pig might love its juiciness or they may not.
-In either case, know that a small amount of pineapple fed in moderation and as an occasional treat is not only considered safe but offers a host of health benefits to your little guinea.
+In either case, know that a small amount of pineapple fed in moderation and as an occasional treat is not only considered safe but offers a host of health benefits to your little guinea pig.
 It can help stave off illness, has a surprisingly low sugar content compared to other sweet treats, and can provide a great way of supplementing a guinea pig’s staple hay diet with something a bit sweeter and more tantalizing.
 Do not feed the skin, leaves, or core, and never feed your guinea pig anything that is processed for human consumption such as tinned or juiced pineapple.

 Looking to find out what else to feed your guinea?
 Check out these posts: